tsl-su-15/photogram_sign_in/README.md

 #### edit_form

-Under each photo on the index page, there is a link labeled "Edit".
-The markup for these links look like:
+In the photo show page, create a link labeled "Edit".
+The markup for this link looks like:

-    <a href="http://localhost:3000/photos/<%= photo.id %>/edit">Edit</a>
+    <a href="/photos/<%= photo.id %>/edit">Edit</a>

 Add a route to support this action: